 Steve’s lingering injuries and regret from the war in Afghanistan plunge him into a soulless routine until the dead body of a beautiful singer, Diane, is dumped in his backyard.
 Steve takes a digital photo of her before reporting the murder to the police and soon he becomes obsessed with the dead girl’s image.

-Now the prime suspect, Steve is scrutinised by the police, hassled by Diane’s widower, and attacked by self-righteous neighbors.
+Now the prime suspect, Steve is scrutinised by the police, hassled by Diane’s widower, and attacked by self-righteous neighbours.
 Before long, the malevolent ghost of Diane begins to work a dark spell that leads Steve to strange and startling revelations…

 Commenting on the film, director Michael Mongillo told Fangoria‘s Michael Gingold: